-In the previous post of ethical hacking we briefly explain various options to get an enumeration of IP addresses and subdomains when performing an ethical hacking process.
-If you liked that “this is very safe because who is going to know that this subdomain exists” (that although you cannot believe it, it is more common than it seems), do not miss how the “who is going to know that I put this service in this port with such a strange number”…
+In the previous ethical hacking post, we briefly explained several options to obtain an enumeration of IP addresses and subdomains when performing an ethical hacking process.
+If you liked that “this is very safe because who will know that this subdomain exists” (although you can not believe it, it is more common than it seems), do not miss how the “who will know that I put this service on this port with such a strange number” ends badly … Let’s talk about service identification with nmap.

-Before going to work, we want to warn that nmap is a complex and complete tool, with a huge amount of options, parameters, etc.; This post is not intended as a manual for the use of the tool but again an introduction to it to understand the identification of services as a phase of ethical hacking prior to the detection of vulnerabilities.
-To learn more about the tool, we recommend reading their manual.
+Before getting into the nitty-gritty, we would like to warn you that nmap is a complex and complete tool, with a huge amount of options, parameters, etc.; this post is not intended to be a manual for using the tool but again an introduction to it in order to understand the identification of services as a phase of ethical hacking prior to the detection of vulnerabilities.
+To learn more about the tool, we recommend reading its manual.

 nmap [ ...] [ ] { }